The Hobbit (film series)

 The Hobbit is a trilogy of fantasy adventure films directed by Peter Jackson.
 The films are subtitled An Unexpected Journey (2012), The Desolation of Smaug (2013), and The Battle of the Five Armies (2014).
 The films are based on J. R. R. Tolkien's 1937 novel The Hobbit, but much of the trilogy was inspired by the appendices to his 1954–55 The Lord of the Rings, which expand on the story told in The Hobbit.
 Additional material and new characters were created specially for the films.
 The series is a prequel to Jackson's The Lord of the Rings film trilogy.

 The screenplays were written by Fran Walsh, Philippa Boyens, Jackson, and Guillermo del Toro, who had been chosen to direct before his departure from the project.
 The films take place in the fictional world of Middle-earth, sixty years before the beginning of The Lord of the Rings and follow hobbit Bilbo Baggins (Martin Freeman), who is convinced by the wizard Gandalf the Grey (Ian McKellen) to accompany thirteen Dwarves, led by Thorin Oakenshield (Richard Armitage), on a quest to reclaim the Lonely Mountain from the dragon Smaug (Benedict Cumberbatch).
 The films expand upon certain elements from the novel and other source material, such as Gandalf's investigation at Dol Guldur which leads him to the Necromancer, and the heroes' pursuit by the orcs Azog and Bolg, who seek vengeance against Thorin and his kindred.

 The films feature an ensemble cast that includes James Nesbitt, Ken Stott, Evangeline Lilly, Lee Pace and Luke Evans, with several actors reprising their roles from The Lord of the Rings, including Cate Blanchett, Orlando Bloom, Ian Holm, Christopher Lee, Hugo Weaving, Elijah Wood, and Andy Serkis.
-Other actors include Manu Bennett, Sylvester McCoy, Mikael Persbrandt, Lawrence Makoare, and Stephen Fry.
+Other actors include Sylvester McCoy, Manu Bennett, Mikael Persbrandt, Lawrence Makoare, and Stephen Fry.
 Returning for production, among others, were illustrators John Howe and Alan Lee, art director Dan Hennah, cinematographer Andrew Lesnie, and composer Howard Shore, while props were again crafted by Wētā Workshop, with visual effects managed by Weta Digital.

 The first film in the trilogy premiered at the Embassy Theatre in Wellington on 28 November 2012.
 100,000 people lined the red carpet on Courtenay Place, and the entire event was broadcast live on television in New Zealand and streamed over the Internet.
 The second film of the series premiered at the Dolby Theatre in Los Angeles on 2 December 2013.
 The final film premiered at the Odeon Leicester Square in London on 1 December 2014.
-The series received generally positive reviews, and was a financial success and became one of the highest-grossing film series of all time, grossing over $2.9 billion worldwide.
+The series received mixed reviews, but was a financial success and became one of the highest-grossing film series of all time, grossing over $2.9 billion worldwide.
 It was nominated for various awards and won several, although not as many as the original trilogy.